getaseww/Telebirr/README.md

 Initiate a web payment transaction:

-Use encryptedData as a value of ussd and signature as a value of sign whe you initiate payment.
+Use signature as a value of sign and encryptedData as a value of ussd when you initiate payment.

 ```javascript
 telebirr.initWebPayment(url, sign, ussd)